Collisions of particles in locally AdS spacetimes II Moduli of globally hyperbolic spaces: The space of maximal spacetimes with collisions

-Clearly $\psi^\#$ is bijective and is an isomorphism of $HS$ surfaces far from the singular locus.
-On the other hand, since singularities are contained in the hyperbolic region, a standard completeness argument shows that it is a local isomorphism around singular points. \end{proof}
+Clearly $\psi^\#$ is bijective and is an isomorphism of $HS$ surfaces outside the singular locus.
+On the other hand, the singularities are contained in the hyperbolic regions, which are the metrics completions of their regular parts.
+Hence the bijection $\psi^\#$ is an extension of the isometry between the regular parts, therefore a $HS$-isomorphism. \end{proof}